Skip to footer content

 VB .NET

 This example demonstrates a complete workflow from database query to Excel file.
 The SqlDataAdapter fills the DataSet with query results, which IronXL then converts to a formatted Excel file.
-The auto-sizing feature ensures that all data is visible without manual column width adjustments, creating a professional-looking export that is ready for distribution.
-For handling larger datasets, see our guide on working with large Excel files.
+The auto-sizing feature ensures all data is visible without manual column width adjustments, creating professional-looking exports ready for distribution.
+For handling larger datasets, see our guide on working with DataSets and DataTables.

 How to Handle Multiple DataTables in One Excel File?